openstack-archive/senlin/doc/source/developer/authorization.rst

 Major Components
 ~~~~~~~~~~~~~~~~

-In the context of an OpenStack cloud, the most important components invovled in
+In the context of an OpenStack cloud, the most important components involved in
 the authentication and the authorization process are:

  - The Senlin client (i.e. the `python-senlinclient` package) which accepts